A Note From Your Editor, Cassandra Leonard

 by C. Leonard

 We have received an update on status: the Emergency Injunction has been filed and is before the Judge at this time.
 Awaiting ruling on this.

-Meanwhile the resident team members who have initiated this legal suit created a website that will provide ongoing information updates and ability to donate directly toward the legal fees of this project.
+Meanwhile the resident team members who have initiated this created a website that will provide ongoing information updates and ability to donate directly toward the land fund of this project.